Diego-Zanetti-Braga/cheat-sheets/cheat-sheet-git-commands-basics.md

 - Stash (hide/save) WIP (staged and unstaged) so you can move branches without the need to commit
 >> $ git stash ("git stash save" is the same)

-- Unstash (apply stashed changes) and drop the changes of the stash
+- Unstash (apply stashed changes) and drop the changes of the stash (if there is more then one stash it will consider the last one)
 >> $ git stash pop

-- Unstash (apply stashed changes) and keep the changes of the stash in memory
+- Unstash (apply stashed changes) and keep the changes of the stash in memory (if there is more then one stash it will consider the last one)
 >> $ git stash apply

 -- List os the stashes that you have in memory